The Critic: Production

-The show was created by Al Jean and Mike Reiss, who along with James L. Brooks served as executive producers.
-The Critic was produced by Gracie Films, the same company behind The Simpsons, in association with Columbia Pictures Television.
+The show was created by Al Jean and Mike Reiss, who, along with James L. Brooks, served as executive producers.
+The Critic was a joint production of Gracie Films, the same company behind 20th Century Fox Television cartoon The Simpsons, in association with Columbia Pictures Television.
 The show's animation was done by Film Roman, who were also still working on The Simpsons at this time.
 It was co-produced by Patric Verrone.

 Jean and Reiss were showrunners on The Simpsons and had been approached by series creator Matt Groening to design a spin-off centered on Krusty the Clown.
 Their pitch featured many similarities to The Critic – Krusty would be a single father in New York with a prickly make-up lady and an eccentric boss resembling Ted Turner.
 Groening turned down the idea, instead wanting the Krusty spin-off to be a live-action series led by the character's animated voice, Dan Castellaneta.

 In 1993, Brooks approached Jean and Reiss with the idea of a sitcom based on a morning television program.
 The pair adapted their Krusty pitch to the new idea.
 Brooks recommended Jon Lovitz as the lead, based on his performance in A League of Their Own.
-He initially turned down the role due to his commitments with three upcoming films, so at the last moment, the series became an animation.
+Lovitz initially turned down the role due to his commitments with three upcoming films, so, at the last moment, the series became animated.

-The show sometimes included appearances of real life critics, such as Gene Shallit, Rex Reed, Gene Siskel, and Roger Ebert, who provided their own voices.
+The show sometimes included appearances of real-life critics, such as Gene Shallit, Rex Reed, Gene Siskel, and Roger Ebert, who provided their own voices.
 When choosing things to parody, Reiss and Jean made a conscious decision to find the right balance between current pop culture and references that would stand the test of time.